Frequency-time analysis, low-rank reconstruction and denoising of turbulent flows using SPOD: Applications of SPOD: Low-rank reconstruction, denoising, frequency-time analysis, and prewhitening

 We consider the LES data of an isothermal subsonic turbulent jet, the Reynolds number, Mach number and temperature ratio are defined as $Re=\rho_j U_j D/\mu_j =0.45 \times 10^6$, $M_j= U_j/c_j=0.4$ and $T_j/T_{\infty}=1.0$, respectively, where $\rho$ is the density, $U$ velocity, $D$ nozzle diameter, $\mu$ dynamic viscosity, $c$ speed of sound, and $T$ temperature.
 The subscripts $j$ and $\infty$ refer to the jet inlet and free-stream conditions, respectively.
 We use the large-eddy simulation data computed by \citet{bres2019modelling}.
 The simulation was performed using the compressible flow solver `Charles' \citep{bres2017unstructured} on an unstructured grid using a finite-volume method.
 The reader is referred to Br{\`e}s et al. (\citeyear{bres2018importance,bres2019modelling}) for further details on the numerical method.
 The LES database consists of 10,000 snapshots sampled at an interval of $\Delta t c_{\infty}/D=0.2$ acoustic time units.
 Data interpolated on a cylindrical grid spanning $x,r$ $\in$ $[0, 30] \times [0, 6]$ is used in this analysis.
 The flow is non-dimensionalized by the nozzle exit values, namely, velocity by $U_j$, pressure by $\rho_j U_j^2$, length by the nozzle diameter $D$, and time by $D/U_j$.
 Frequencies are reported in terms of the Strouhal number $\St=f D/U_j$.
-For simplicity, and without loss of generality, we focus on the pressure field in what follows.
+For simplicity, and without loss of generality, we perform our analysis only on the pressure field in what follows.
+Refer to \citet{freund2009turbulence} for analysis on different energy norms and POD modes of a jet.
 We further exploit the rotational symmetry of the jet and consider individual azimuthal Fourier components.
 The helical ($m=1$) component provides an example of complex data.

 To determine the spectral estimation parameters for the SPOD, we follow the guidelines provided in \citet{schmidt2020guide} and \citet{schmidt2018spectral}, which, in turn, follow standard practice in spectral estimation.
 The SPOD is computed for blocks containing $n_{\rm fft} = 256 $ snapshots with $50\%$ overlap, resulting in a total number of $n_{\rm blk} =77$ blocks.
 A $50\%$ overlap is used to minimize the variance of the spectral estimate \citep{welch1967use}.